pbek/QOwnNotes/webpage/src/contributing/translation.md

 Please consider a few things while working on the project:

-1) Please localize with maximal possible accuracy while caring for fluency in your target langauge.
+1) Please localize with maximal possible accuracy while caring for fluency in your target language.

-2) The target needs to represent the source exactly and with no ommissions or additions of any part of the string.
+2) The target needs to represent the source exactly and with no omissions or additions of any part of the string.

-3) If you need more context, or help with a certain string and you happen to know another language, you can change the language and see what other translators made out of the segment, but feel free to leave a message and ask for clarification on the right side of the page.
+3) If you need more context, or help with a certain string, and you happen to know another language, you can change the language and see what other translators made out of the segment, but feel free to leave a message and ask for clarification on the right side of the page.

 4) It is necessary to check and use the same translations for the frequently used key terms, for example, "note" must be translated always in the same way.